Source code for pyxet.file_system

 from .file_interface import XetFile

-from .url_parsing import parse_url, XetPathInfo
+from .url_parsing import parse_url, XetPathInfo, normalize_endpoint, set_default_endpoint, get_default_endpoint

 if 'SPHINX_BUILD' not in os.environ: